Tell Me More: Talking Muslim Identity In India With Ghazala Wahab

 TS: Is a lower caste Muslim at greater risk for communal violence?

 GW: Absolutely, because a lower caste Muslim is almost always a poor Muslim.
 Wealth isn’t limited to the upper caste, but it does converge around it.
 Upper caste Muslims have a history of privilege, so they also are likely to have more land, be better educated, and find more acceptability in the mainstream.
-What also gifts them acceptability is their lighter complexion, tallness and better Hindi diction, which opens more doors for them.
+What adds to acceptability is their lighter complexion, better physical attributes and command over their language, be it Urdu or English.
+All of these opens more doors for them.

 TS: I wanted to talk about Muslim women in particular, because their specific identity was a topic of national discussion due to Shaheen Bagh and the Triple talaq political charade.
 How did this affect Muslim women’s agency and perception in India?